TheMariday/marimapper/README.md

 You can run the scripts anywhere by just typing them into a console, on windows append `.exe` to the script name.

-You can append `--help` to any command to show you all argument options.

 ## Step 1: Test your camera

 > [!TIP]